1. Main points

 2. Monthly GDP

-July and August 2024 are open for revision in this release in accordance with the National Accounts Revisions Policy.
-It is important to note that early estimates of GDP are subject to revision (positive and negative), please see our Why GDP figures are revised article for more information.
+Note that early estimates of GDP are subject to revision in future publications (positive and negative).
+Please see our Why GDP figures are revised article for more information.

 Source: GDP monthly estimate from the Office for National Statistics

-Contributions to monthly gross domestic product (GDP) growth, September 2023 to September 2024, UK
+Contributions to monthly gross domestic product (GDP) growth, UK, February 2024 to February 2025

 Source: GDP monthly estimate from the Office for National Statistics